Help Desk Introduction into using the Active Directory

 The "Software Deployment - Unlimited License" OU is for deploying software to computers on the AD.
 The only difference is that software is deployed to a computer name so when you add a computer you must select "Object Types" and make sure to check the "Computers" box.

 The User Roles sections is all groups within groups.
 This is useful if you have a large number of users that have the same job position and require access to a large number of the same resources.
-An example of this is the aux-personnel-housing-security group.
+An example of this is the SA-UR-Housing-RA group.
 This group will give access to the appropriate shares and software to all users within that group.
-This is only minimally used at this point, but you should be aware that the User Roles exist.